 But then something incredible happened...
 Each friend offered an authentic saying from their own culture and language.
 It made me cherish my friends, their culture and our marvellous world even more.

-Each tiny leaf in the middle of the bowl is the outline of a different golden ginkgo leaf.
+In the middle of the bowl is the shape of a unique golden ginkgo leaf.

 Warm Soup, Warm Heart: Japanese